NGT imposes environmental compensation of Rs 3,500 crore on Bengal | Law-Order

 The order said that for failure in liquid waste management processing, ''liability of the state is to pay compensation of Rs 2,980 crores, rounded off to Rs 3,000 crore in view of continuing damage.''
 For failure to process solid waste, the compensation to be paid is Rs 500 crore, the NGT said.

+''At least three major cities and as many major towns as possible in the state and at least three panchayats in every district may be notified on the website within two weeks as model cities/towns/villages which will be made fully compliant within the next six months,'' it said.

+The remaining cities, towns and village panchayats of the state may be made fully compliant in respect of environmental norms within one year, the bench said in its directive to the state.

-Environmentalist Subhas Dutta, who had been instrumental in bringing to the NGT's notice several pollution cases in the past, told PTI: ''We are extremely happy with this order.
+Environmentalist Subhas Dutta, who had been instrumental in bringing to the NGT's notice several pollution cases in the past, told PTI, ''We are extremely happy with this order.
 Let the state earmark and spend some money for the people and posterity instead of spending money to buy votes.''
 He expressed hope that the state will prioritise the environmental aspects henceforth and advocated ''judicial monitoring of the money to be spent.
 Otherwise, it may inflate the coffers of influential persons.''
-PTI SUS NN NN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)